TanJunHong/CZ4010-Project/README.md

 ## TODO

-- Talk about how vault key, authentication key is generated
 - Set minimum password strength
 - Generation of random passwords
   * Auto copy password to fill in, with timer expiry
   * Generate password - save generated passwords and show history
-- Development and use of code
-  * Development tools and stack used in your project.
-Especially libraries used for Cryptography should be mentioned.
-Use of code means how to use your GitHub repo in case we want to try out your application or demo.
-Like a standard readme.